medale/scala-spark/presentation/SpeakerNotes.md

 # HelloSparkWorld - String, StringOps, implicits
 * Triple quoted string can include special chars like newline, double-quote
 * .stripMargin - by default uses pipe | removes all chars in front of pipe
-* String - where does stripMargin method come from?
+* String - where does stripMargin method come from? (next slide)

 # Java API - String
 * java.lang.String - does not have stripMargin method